 - Shortness of breath

-Pulmonary embolism occurs when a clot — usually from the veins of your leg or pelvis — lodges in a pulmonary artery of your lung.
-The lung tissue served by the artery doesn't get enough blood flow, causing tissue death.
-This makes it more difficult for your lungs to provide oxygen to the rest of your body.
+Pulmonary embolism is a blood clot in the lung.
+It occurs when a clot, usually in the leg or pelvis, breaks free and gets stuck in a lung artery (pulmonary artery).
+The clot interrupts blood flow, making it more difficult for your lungs to provide oxygen to the rest of your body.

 Signs and symptoms of pulmonary embolism may include: